-Q: The “Resurrect Daily Detox and Health Beverage” – Is it really as healthy as it claims to be? ~ M.N., South Lake Tahoe, CA
+Question: The “Resurrect® Daily Detox and Recovery Elixir” – Is it really as healthy as it claims to be? ~ M.N., South Lake Tahoe, CA

 This beverage is basically a glorified soda containing artificial sugar (sucralose) and flavors.
-What is most concerning is the fact that it contains sodium benzoate and vitamin C. Refer to post How to Prevent Cancer and Aging (Sodium Benzoate) for more details.
+What is most concerning is the fact that it contains sodium benzoate and vitamin C. See How to Prevent Cancer and Aging (Sodium Benzoate).

 Benzoates have also been linked to cell damage.
 In research studies at the University of Sheffield, this preservative caused an increased production of oxygen radicals, or “free radicals”, which several studies have linked to serious diseases and to the general aging process.